Funerals replace protests on Palestinian 'day of the catastrophe'

 Doctors Without Borders compared the scale of the bloodshed with the 2014 war.

-Marie-Elisabeth Ingres, the aid group's representative in the Palestinian territories, said: "It is unbearable to witness such a massive number of unarmed people being shot in such a short time ...
-This bloodbath is the continuation of the Israeli army’s policy during the last seven weeks: shooting with live ammunition at demonstrators, on the assumption that anyone approaching the separation fence is a legitimate target.
-Most of the wounded will be condemned to suffer lifelong injuries."
+Marie-Elisabeth Ingres, the aid group's representative in the Palestinian territories, said: "It is unbearable to witness such a massive number of unarmed people being shot in such a short time. ...
+This bloodbath is the continuation of the Israeli army’s policy during the last seven weeks: shooting with live ammunition at demonstrators, on the assumption that anyone approaching the separation fence is a legitimate target."

-Hundreds of children, some as young as eight years old, have been shot by live ammunition since March 30, according to an analysis carried out by aid group Save the Children.
+Hundreds of children, some as young as 8, have been shot by live ammunition since March 30, according to an analysis by the aid group Save the Children.

-The Israeli military estimated a turnout of about 40,000 at Monday's protest, adding Tuesday that its aircraft struck 11 Hamas targets in the Gaza Strip, while tanks targeted another two Hamas posts.
-It said that Palestinian protesters used 10 explosive devices and firebombs against troops and that shots were fired at soldiers positioned along the barrier.
+On Tuesday, the Israeli military said its aircraft had struck 11 Hamas targets in the Gaza Strip, while tanks targeted another two Hamas posts.

-Israel built the 40-mile fence for security reasons in 1994.
-Israeli officials are eager to prevent a breach massive breach of the barrier and potential attacks in communities on the other side.
-They have warned Palestinians to keep well away.
+Clashes also erupted in the West Bank.
+In Ramallah, Palestinian protesters — some armed with slingshots — threw stones toward Israeli soldiers and set fire to tires, creating smokescreens that allowed them to advance.
+In response, Israeli forces used canisters of tear gas, including some dropped by drones, to regain ground.

-Monday's protest coincided with moving the U.S. Embassy from Tel Aviv to Jerusalem — reflecting the Trump administration's recognition of that city as the capital of Israel.
-The decision breaks with decades of U.S. policy and distances Washington from its allies.
-Palestinians also consider Jerusalem their capital.
+Israel built the 40-mile Gaza fence for security reasons in 1994 and it is eager to prevent a massive breach of the barrier and potential attacks in communities on the other side.
+Palestinians have been warned to keep well away.

-Marchers say they have continued to turn out for the weekly demonstrations because they have so little to lose.
-More than a decade under Israeli and then Egyptian blockades has left the enclave's 2 million people, particularly its youth, largely jobless and hopeless.
+Most of the protesters have tended to stay around the tent camps, but groups of youths have ventured closer to the fence to roll burning tires and throw stones.
+Some have flown kites carrying containers of gasoline that have spread fires on the Israeli side.

 Related